leisl-schrader/methodologies/css/README.md

 Unsemantic terms:
 ---
 blue / red / any color
 left / right / top / bottom / sidebar / any indicator of position
-small / medium / large / any descriptor of size bold / italic / margin / spacing / any descriptor of style / anything which is also a CSS property anything which is also an HTML element * any increment number any date or time reference text / info / box / style / anything too vague
+small / medium / large / any descriptor of size
+bold / italic / margin / spacing / any descriptor of style / anything which is also a CSS property
+anything which is also an HTML element \*
+any increment number
+any date or time reference
+text / info / box / style / anything too vague

-\*(unless also a general semantic descriptor)
+\*(unless also a good descriptor - header, footer, article etc)

-*Good:* `.p-productList` / *Bad*: `.p-productUL`
+*Good:* `.p-productList`   *Bad*: `.p-productUL`

-*Good:* `.m-productDetail-subheading` / *Bad:* `.m-productDetail-H2`
+*Good:* `.m-productDetail-subheading`   *Bad:* `.m-productDetail-H2`

-*Good:* `.m-productDetail-description` / *Bad:* `.m-productDetail-paragraph`
+*Good:* `.m-productDetail-description`   *Bad:* `.m-productDetail-paragraph`

 ### Other too-specific or non-modular terms to be avoided: ###

 banner (what if we redesigned it to a square instead?
 Try "feature," "promotion", something that describes it purpose)

-popup (what if we changed formats, and this were in-page instead of a popup? try "warning," "notification", something that describes it purpose)
+popup (what if we changed formats, and this were in-page instead of a popup? try "warning," "notification", "confirmation", something that describes it purpose)

 endeca / certona / jQuery / fancybox / any vendor or plugin that we might someday dump